KSE-Sociological-Center/ESS10_Ukraine/README.md

 **Other publications**
 1. Moskotina, R. (2026).
 Linear or U-shaped?
 Age and subjective well-being in Ukraine. *Sociology: Theory, Methods, Marketing*, 1, 128–139, https://doi.org/10.15407/sociology2026.01.128 [In Ukrainian] (*dataset and reproducible R code is available in this repository; see the "Publications" folder*).
+2. Karakai, D., Moskotina, R. (2024).
+Religious involvement over time: Assessing measurement invariance of the Religious Involvement scale in Ukraine. *Sociology: Theory, Methods, Marketing*, 4, 96–110, https://doi.org/10.15407/sociology2024.04.096 [In Ukrainian] (*dataset and reproducible R code is available in this repository; see the "Publications" folder*).